halts440/Bank-Management-System/README.md

 # Bank-Management-System
-Bank Management System in Java Swing badel
+Bank Management System in Java Swing badel yup

 #### Tool and Technologies Used: